MicrosoftDocs/microsoft-salescopilot-docs/articles/introduction.md

 ## Consideration

-A [Microsoft 365 admin role](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true#commonly-used-microsoft-365-admin-center-roles) is required to [install and set up the Sales app](install-sales-app.md). the Sales app allows administrators and users to access content and share data outside of Microsoft 365, including with third-party customer relationship management (CRM) services.
+A [Microsoft 365 admin role](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true#commonly-used-microsoft-365-admin-center-roles) is required to [install and set up the Sales app](install-sales-app.md).
+The Sales app allows administrators and users to access content and share data outside of Microsoft 365, including with third-party customer relationship management (CRM) services.
 Such data sharing is subject to Microsoft and applicable third-party CRM terms and conditions.
 Data sharing isn't enabled until administrators and users in your organization consent to connect their Microsoft work or school account with their CRM account.

 > [!NOTE]
 > The Sales app is not available on Microsoft Dynamics 365 Customer Engagement (on-premises).